kaloyan-marinov/journal-keeper/README.md

 # Secondly and optionally,
 # you may issue the requests that are documented at the end of the previous section.

+# Use a web browser to interact with the frontend UI.

 # Stop running the containers with the database, the backend, and the frontend
 # by issuing: